krystianbajno/eventhorizon/README.md

 # Example usages

 - Track and map natural disasters - for instance, follow and visualize flooding events in Poland during September 2024.
+- Track and map war events - track and map events that happened in warzones.
+- Headline analysis - find mentions of keywords in news article titles and plot them on a map.
 - Keyword mapping - search for mentions of specific terms on websites and automatically map them to their geographic locations.
-- Headline analysis - find mentions of keywords in news article titles and plot them on a map.
 - Job hunting - scrape job listings based on specific keywords (e.g., "remote Python developer") and map their locations based on page content.
 - Track protests or rallies - monitor social or political events by aggregating mentions from news sources and mapping them geographically.
 - Monitor supply chain disruptions - map industrial or logistical issues (e.g., port strikes or factory shutdowns) in specific regions.